 The national, regional and local stances on implementing meaningful active travel infrastructure improvements, are now more closely aligned than they have been in the past.
-This has meant that as of the summer of 2020, funding opportunities are increasingly tailored towards achieving meaningful alteration of the status quo of road space in favour of active travel.
+This has meant that as of the summer of 2020, funding opportunities are increasingly tailored towards achieving meaningful alteration of the status quo of street space in favour of active travel.
 This has been significantly helped by the substantial increase of active travel during the COVID-19 lockdown and reopening periods, and subsequent reduction in public transport usage due to the current and ongoing public health concerns.
-Funding opportunities such as the Emergency Active Travel Fund Tranche 1 (DfT), have enabled ambitious active travel and social distancing schemes to reallocate road space to widened footways, segregated cycle lanes and point closures to through traffic.
-These schemes, and subsequent ambitious proposals as part of the EATF Tranche 2 funding bid (submitted August 2020, result expected September/ October 2020) - to improve segregated cycling, public realm and facilitate the released demand for active travel - are only set to become more popular with funding opportunities increasingly tailored towards these types of interventions.
+Funding opportunities such as the Emergency Active Travel Fund Tranche 1 (DfT), have enabled ambitious active travel and social distancing schemes to reallocate street space to widened footways, segregated cycle lanes and point closures to through traffic.
+These schemes, and subsequent ambitious proposals as part of the Active Travel Fund Tranche 2 funded scheme package) - to improve segregated cycling, public realm and facilitate the released demand for active travel - are only set to become more popular with funding opportunities increasingly tailored towards these types of interventions.